guidanoli/cptk/README.md

 ## Tests

-After installing all the dependencies, you can execute the test scripts in the `tests` directory from the repository root.
+After installing all the dependencies, you can run `tests/all`.

 [(1)]: https://www.mono-project.com/docs/debug+profile/debug/#debugging-with-gdb
 [(2)]: https://golang.org/doc/gdb